How much fiber are you getting in each day?

 - Eat more veggies.
 You can snack on raw veggies with a high fiber dip like hummus.

-- Incorporate nuts and seeds into your diet by adding them to fiber full salads or just eat them alone.
+- Incorporate nuts and seeds into your diet by adding them to fiber-filled salads or just eat them alone.
 You can also snack on air popped popcorn.
 Dress up your popcorn with your favorite spice blend and a little olive oil for a really satisfying yet healthy snack!

 We hope this gives you some food for thought about what fiber can do for you, and helps get you a step ahead in achieving your health goals!